Cjen1/reckon/README.md

 --benchmark_config: configuration of the benchmark for example rate or duration

 -d : Debug flag to pause the test after startup and present the Mininet (Containernet) CLI for debug purposes

-absolute_path: The absolute path in the host to this folder.
-This is the path to this folder in the host if operating in a nested docker environment with this folder being mounted into it.

 A typical command to start a test would thus be:
 ```